-You may have heard that it’s unwise, when in public venues like parties or bars, to discuss sex, religion, or politics with anyone other than close friends.
+You may have heard that it’s unwise to discuss sex, religion, or politics in public with anyone other than close friends.
 If anything, those topics should be avoided even more carefully at work, where strong emotions can interfere with productivity.

 At Westgate Resorts, a large, privately held real estate and time-share company, CEO David Siegel told employees in an October 8 memo that they should vote for Mitt Romney in next month’s Presidential election.
 If President Obama were reelected, Siegel wrote, the company might lay off workers or shut down completely.

 Richard Lacks, the top officer at automobile-parts supplier Lacks Enterprises, also advised employees in a memo last week to vote for Romney.
 He said an Obama victory would force the company to deduct more from their paychecks to pay for health benefits.